 Participation approach | Concerns and Expectations | Approaches to address concerns or expectations |

-• Channels for Feedback, Suggestions, and Complaints through the Order Management and Customer Relations Center, Contact Center 1365, and Website. • On-Site Engagement for Opinion Exchange • Creating Shared Value (CSV) • Communication of Information and Facts through OR’s Website and external communication channels. | • Developing communities, supporting community enterprises, creating livelihoods and income, and improving the community environment. | • Promoting social equality through Café Amazon for Chance outlets, providing opportunities for socially disadvantaged individuals to develop themselves into baristas or staff |
+• Community satisfaction assessments • Channels for Feedback, Suggestions, and Complaints through the Order Management and Customer Relations Center, Contact Center 1365, and Website • On-site engagement activities to exchange opinions and perspectives • Creating Shared Value (CSV) • Communication of Information and Facts through OR’s Website and external communication channels. | • Developing communities, supporting community enterprises, creating livelihoods and income, and improving the community environment. | • Promoting business practices that encourage participation with society and communities, including contributing to improved quality of life and local economic development through Creating Shared Value (CSV) approaches such as the Sustainable Coffee Farming Development Project |

-• Reducing environmental impacts on society and communities. | • Monitoring, improving, and enhancing operational processes to minimize environmental impacts, such as installing Vapor Recovery Unit (VRU) systems and conducting environmental quality monitoring • Developing gasoline and diesel products that meet the Euro 5 standard, which are environmentally friendly and help reduce the formation of PM2.5. | |
+• Reducing environmental impacts on society and communities. | • Monitoring, improving, and enhancing operational processes to minimize environmental impacts, such as installing Vapor Recovery Unit (VRU) systems and conducting environmental quality monitoring • Developing gasoline and diesel products that meet the Euro 5 standard, which are environmentally friendly and help reduce the formation of PM2.5 | |

-• Reducing environmental impacts on society and communities. | • Communicating and publicizing information, news, and facts quickly, accurately, and comprehensively, and adhering to ethical standards in advertising products and services | |
+• Communicating information and facts quickly, accurately, and comprehensively | • Communicating and publicizing information, news, and facts quickly, accurately, and comprehensively, and adhering to ethical standards in advertising products and services | |

 Customers | ||